 Anodyne had flown them above himself in human form, walking down the road with his headphones on.

-“So I do intend to make his life better Vure, just not this part of it.
-I will find a way to alter this world, and when I do I will mentally test my past life to his limits.
-Then when he is nearly broken I will allow him to die.
-But until then he shall be my plaything till I can be certain that I have caused enough mental damage to increase my strength now.”
+“So I do intend to make his life better, Vure, just not this part of it.
+I will find a way to alter this world, and when I do, I will mentally test my past life to its limits.
+Then when he is nearly broken, I will allow him to die.
+But until then, he shall be my plaything till I can be certain that I have caused enough mental damage to increase my strength now.”

-“Hey Anodyne, I appreciate you sharing your plans with myself and these two.
+“Hey, Anodyne, I appreciate you sharing your plans with me and these two.
 But I do feel like you should understand the morals of those around you before fully elaborating in the future.”

-“If someone has an issue with how I am handling this situation I would happily hear their grievance.
-I can’t guarantee it will change anything, but the cries of the morally conscious never fails to amuse me.”
+“If someone has an issue with how I am handling this situation, I would happily hear their grievance.
+I can’t guarantee it will change anything, but the cries of the morally conscious never fail to amuse me.”

 “I can help on the other planets.
 But I will not help you torture yourself into power.”

-Grinning ear to ear Anodyne lurched forward, putting his face millimetres from Vure’s.
+Grinning ear to ear Anodyne lurched forward, putting his face millimeters from Vure’s.

-“Please don’t stop there, tell me how my morals have left me.
-Or even better tell me you doubt that I ever had morals to begin with.
-That one is my personal favourite.”
+“Please don’t stop there; tell me how my morals have left me.
+Or even better, tell me you doubt that I ever had morals to begin with.
+That one is my personal favorite.”